raspberrypi/picotool/README.md

 ## uf2

-The `uf2` commands allow for creation of UF2s, and cam provide information when if a UF2 download has failed.
+The `uf2` commands allow for creation of UF2s, and can provide information if a UF2 download has failed.

 ### convert